cosmos/cosmos-sdk/docs/architecture/adr-008-evidence-module.md

 ```

 Each `Evidence` type must map to a specific unique route and be registered with
 the `x/evidence` module.
-It does this through the `Router` implementation.
+It accomplishes this through the `Router` implementation.

 ```go
 type Router interface {